mgr32/PsISEProjectExplorer/README.md

 * Automatic reindex on file system change.
 * Ask user to reload files on file system change (editor functionality missing in ISE).

 Requires Powershell 3.0 or above.

-If you find it useful, see any bugs or have any suggestions for improvements feel free to add an <a href="https://github.com/mgr32/PsISEProjectExplorer/issues">issue</a>.

 #### Screenshots
 ![ScreenShot](./PsISEProjectExplorer_screen.png?raw=true)